COUNSELING & TESTING CENTER

 The Counseling & Testing Center promotes the prevention, early detection and treatment of prevalent, often underdiagnosed and treatable mental health disorders and alcohol problems through in-person and online mental health screening.

 The Counseling & Testing Center is an authorized testing site for various national standardized tests.
-These include GED, college entrance exams such as ACT and SAT, graduate school exams such as the GRE Subject, and English proficiency exams including the TOEFL.
+These include college entrance exams such as ACT and SAT, graduate school exams such as the CLEP test, and English proficiency exams including the TOEFL.

 Access our counseling, testing and internship forms to schedule what you need to get done.